Biosciences Research Building

 Main Contractor: JJ Rhatigan

-The building incorporates 8,000 square metres of high-end laboratory space over three floors.
+This multi award winning building (AIA Committee on the Environment top ten projects 2016, Irish Building & Design Awards 2017: School Building of the year - Winner) incorporates 8,000 square metres of high-end laboratory space over three floors.
 Specialised core support facilities are shared by all research functions allowing the labs to be open, flexible laboratory studios that promote interaction.

 The space is organised into four distinct zones: